uncommoncorrelation/uc_python_example/README.md

-#UC Example Python Project
+# UC Example Python Project

 Uses venv and piptools.
 Contains basic setup.py and gitignore config.
-CLI explainer at explainer.txt.
+CLI explainer at explainer.md.

 ## Whys and Wherefores
 This approach gives greater fidelity of control and visibility over virtual